New wine glasses aim to balance "water and fire"

 "You can see the smokiness, some flowers, definitely the glass leads you to have the mineral side of the wine...
 When you go back to the regular glass, you have rusticity.
 You have something not so subtle."

-But other glassmakers disagree, saying there is still merit in time-honoured variations tailored to the different wine varieties - variations to which they have given subtle modern twists.
+But other glassmakers disagree, saying there is still merit in time-honored variations tailored to the different wine varieties - variations to which they have given subtle modern twists.

 "I think as people start appreciating wine more, that they will appreciate a pinot glass, a cabernet glass, a shiraz glass.
 They're all a little bit different," said Suresh Kanji, a Hong Kong-based distributor for Riedel Crystal, based in Austria.